sergiocruz/react-boilerplate/README.md

 3. Run `npm start` and navigate to `http://localhost:8080` on your browser

+## TODOS:
+- [ ] Handle NotFound cases with react-route
+- [ ] Make sure server-side will return a 404 status with invalid requests
+- [ ] Establish a clear way to rehydrate app state after client kicks in (IE. fetch list of items and transport that to view, etc.).

 _Attention: this project will use your default `process.env.PORT` and will fall back to port `8080` in case it is not set._

 ### Suggestions?